Xenmai/Denizen-For-Bukkit-Docs/source/docs/example-projects/halloween-treasure-hunt.rst

 event.
 The full command line will then be ``- give diamond``.

 Now it's time to make sure it works.
-After *saving* and *reloading* scripts again, it should be giving us a *diamond* every time we click the *pumpkin*.
+After *saving* and *reloading* scripts again, it should be giving us a *diamond* every time we click the *carved pumpkin*.
 While players will totally love this, we should probably avoid giving out unlimited diamonds.
-That's easy to fix though, we just have to *remove* the pumpkin once it's clicked.
+That's easy to fix though, we just have to *remove* the carved pumpkin once it's clicked.
 If we do it before even giving out the reward, we'll make sure it won't be clicked twice.

 For this, we'll use the :guilabel:`modifyblock` command, which lets us specify a *location* and a *material*.
 Now we only need to know which location was clicked by the player.
 Time to make use of *context* tags!
 This kind of tags are event specific and will let us retrieve useful information from said event.
 If we check again the event's documentation, we can see it has a ``<context.location>`` tag available, which is just what we needed for the first argument.
-The material, on the other hand, will be just ``air`` as we want to remove the original pumpkin.
+The material, on the other hand, will be just ``air`` as we want to remove the original carved pumpkin.
 The full command line will then be ``- modifyblock <context.location> air``.

 Our script with these new commands should look like this:

 .. code-block:: dscript
-    :name: figure_1_3
+    :name: figureDIY_1_3
     :linenos:
-    :emphasize-lines: 7,8
+    :emphasize-lines: 6,7

     Halloween_Treasure_Hunt:
     type: world
-    debug: true
     events:
-      on player left clicks pumpkin in Hub:
+      on player left clicks carved_pumpkin in Hub:
       - narrate "yay"
       - modifyblock <context.location> air
       - give diamond